 5th Strategic Immersion and Annual Meeting of the Cluster Foodservice

 After a lovely walk around the area with our guide, we started the welcome meeting with Raimon Bagó, chairman of the Cluster Foodservice and SERHS Food CEO.
-After the welcome meeting, we attended the members meeting, where we introduced ourselves as new members of the Cluster and we explained how gamification is essential to the growth of large customer commercial teams.
+Then, we attended the members meeting, where we introduced ourselves as new members of the Cluster.
+There we had the opportunty to explain how gamification is essential to the growth of large customer commercial teams.

-The first talk was called “Strategies and people, the core ideas of business transformation” and it was given by Judith Viader, Frit Ravich CEO, and María Saló, Frit Ravich HR Manager.
-Both executives explained in their fascinating presentation how they managed to transform their company model to be flexible, innovating, organized into a network, and with a new customer relation model.
+The first talk was called “Strategies and people, the core ideas of business transformation“.
+It was given by Judith Viader, Frit Ravich CEO, and María Saló, Frit Ravich HR Manager.
+Both executives explained how they managed to transform their company model to be flexible, innovating, organised into a network, and with a new customer relation model.
 According to them, all these changes have been achieved thanks to people and not only technology, which is just another tool to achieve this transformation.
 Besides, they have also explained that they focused on their strengths, putting aside their weaknesses, and not breaking with their past, but acquiring new values and adding them to their collection.
 Because of this digital transformation, Frit Ravich was awarded by SAP.

 The second talk was given by Gemma Vidal, HR Manager of the Asian food chain Udon.
 It was called “We have the secret to the happiness of one-thousand people” and the speaker defended that HR teams have to make policies “from” the people instead “for” the people.
 We also had the chance to know the way how Udon manages employees through the “Udon circle of life”: designed stages for all employees.
 According to the company’s philosophy, the departure of an employee is seen as something natural, so they foresee that.
 She also mentioned the “Udon University” project, where teams are trained and this training is certified, so it can be used even after the employees leave the company.
 Gemma Vidal finished her speech after telling us that “Udon University” is using gamification to improve learning.

-We started the afternoon presentations with Raphael Nagel, who talked about the “shared value” or the possibility to start business projects which can be both profitable and socially responsible.
+We started the afternoon presentations with Raphael Nagel.
+He talked about the “shared value” or the possibility to start business projects which can be both profitable and socially responsible.
 Nagel was born in Germany and he had suffered a heart attack when he was in his forties.
 This changed his life perception, so he created the Nagel Foundation to support socially sustainable business projects.

 At the end of the afternoon, we had the privilege to hear Cristobal Colón, the founder of La Fageda.
-Thanks to his talk, we learnt how the project started and how they are selling almost 100 million yoghurts per year, not including ice-creams and jams, by offering job opportunities to disabled people and at risk of exclusion.
+Thanks to his talk, we learnt how the project started and how they are selling almost 100 million yoghurts per year, not including ice-creams and jams.
+Their secret is offering job opportunities to disabled people and at risk of exclusion.
 That was a very satisfactory ending to a very satisfactory meeting full of learning and networking.

-People and motivation as core ideas of the projects
+People and motivation as core ideas of projects